This content is archived because Status of Women Canada no longer exists. Please visit the Women and Gender Equality Canada.

 Identify your project

 Please enter the title of the project for which you are applying in the box provided at the top of the form.
 The title of the project should be brief and refer to the issue/need being addressed.

 Identify your project location

-Each box represents a region.
-If your proposed project is located in more than one region, please check the “National” box.
+- Each box represents a region.
+If your proposed project involves more than one region, please check the “National” box.

 - The location should identify the community and/or city, as well as the province/territory, where the project will take place.
 If your project involves multiple locations, please list them all.